 Also, have a good read of the amazing other stories that other Your Move champions have written and get inspired!

-How do I share my organisation's public profile page with others?
+How do I share my school or workplace's public profile with others?

 To share your public profile page with parents, teachers colleagues or stakeholders: